 You can’t use your own CSS on your site with WordPress.com.

-Yeah that’s right you can’t add style to your site.
-Well actually you can, but you have to spend some more cash.
-If you don’t pay 30 dollars per blog and per year then you can’t customize fonts or add your own CSS code to change your themes appearance.
-Think about it, if you have more than one blog that’s going to add up.
-With WP.org you can customize all of your sites for free.
+Yeah, that’s right.
+You can’t add style to your site.
+Well, actually you can, but you have to spend some more cash.
+If you don’t pay 30 dollars per blog per year, then you can’t customize fonts or add your own CSS code to change your theme’s appearance.
+Think about it.
+If you have more than one blog, that’s going to add up.
+With WP.org, you can customize all of your sites for free.

 You can’t change your permalink structure.

 Bad news if you want a good looking URL without the subdomain name.
 Permalink changes are only available for self-hosted sites.
 Say Goodbye to branding.
 Your website domain is going to look very unprofessional and ugly, which will hurt you in the long run.
 It’s going to look like this: mywebsite.wordpress.com.
 You have to admit the subdomain ruins the whole presentation of your website.
 People just won’t look at your blog the same.
 You are able to add a custom domain name, but once again, there is a catch.
 You have to spend 13 more dollars a year to remove the ugly WP subdomain.